atharshlakshmi/clean-talk/README.md

 ```

 #### `POST /classify`
-Classify a prompt and return safety classification.
+Classify a prompt using the DistilBERT model and return safety classification with confidence score.

 **Request:**
 ```json